-The University invested in a new library at its Greenwich Maritime campus, which opened in December 2014, and has modernised its teaching spaces over recent years.
+The University invested in a new library at its Greenwich Maritime campus, which opened in December 2014, and has modernised a significant number of teaching spaces over recent years.
 It has licensed interactive presentation and lecture-capture software.
-Lecture capture equipment has been installed in all lecture theatres and classrooms across all campuses.
+Lecture capture equipment has been installed in all general lecture theatres and classrooms across all campuses.
 An opt-out policy for the use of lecture capture was adopted in May 2018, with lecturers that do opt-out being required to provide relevant lecture materials via the module VLE.